 I’m Kathryn Yeomans.
 I’ve been a professional chef for well over 20 years, and a mom for just over five years.
 I am a Farmers’ Market devotee, & a Farmer groupie.

 When my son was transitioning to solid food, I puréed like crazy.
 It was one of those late, sleep-deprived nights that it dawned on me that most Americans don’t know how to cook for their families.
 I mean really cook – not open bags, boxes, & cans of prepared foods, or even follow a recipe, but actually take a technique & what’s on hand & fix a wholesome, nutritious meal from scratch using fresh ingredients.
 We are 2 generations removed from stay-at-home moms being the norm, and home-ec has not been a school requirement for many, many years.
 Where do kids learn to cook?
 I went to culinary school.
 How does everyone else manage?
 Too often from pre-packaged, massed produced, nutritionally devoid blech that passes for food.
-It was a sad realization & I shed tears as I cranked carrots through the food mill.
+A sad realization as I cranked carrots through the food mill.

 It was not long after that I left the restaurant business to join the Farmers’ Market full-time to share tips, techniques, & secrets of the culinary trade with people who are hungry for fresh foods to feed their families.